Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Size-based deletion of Elasticsearch indices occurs based on the value of cluster-wide ``elasticsearch.retention.retention_pct``, which is derived from the total disk space available for ``/nsm/elasticsearch`` across all nodes in the Elasticsearch cluster.
 The default value for this setting is ``50`` percent.

 To modify this value, first navigate to :ref:`administration` -> Configuration.
 At the top of the page, click the ``Options`` menu and then enable the ``Show all configurable settings, including advanced settings.`` option.
 Then navigate to elasticsearch -> retention -> retention_pct.
-The change will take effect at the next 15 minute interval.
+Once you make the change and save it, the new setting will take effect at the next 15 minute interval.
 If you would like to make the change immediately, you can click the ``SYNCHRONIZE GRID`` button under the ``Options`` menu at the top of the page.

 If your indices are using more than ``retention_pct``, then ``so-elasticsearch-indices-delete`` will delete old indices until disk space is back under ``retention_pct``.